klueless-project-management/project-management/501-manage-ICT-projects/assessment-part1.md

 - Shopping cart maintains a list of products ordered
 - Staff can see customer orders

-Phase 2: Identify future functionality
+**Phase 2**: Identify future functionality

 **5. Scope**

 Project has two phases

-Phase 1: Shopping portal from Customer point of view Phase 2: Shopping portal from Staff and logistics point of view
+*Phase 1*: Shopping portal from Customer point of view

+*Phase 2*: Shopping portal from Staff and logistics point of view

+Phase 1 is in scope, phase 2 is out of scope

-- Items within scope
+Items within scope

 - Customer on-boarding
 - Display product catalogue
 - Customer can select a product to order
 - Place the final order from shopping
 - Refresh the product catalogue daily
 - Privacy & security (meet legislative requirements)

-- Items outside of scope
+Items outside of scope

 - e-commerce / payment gateway.
   - Can use the existing 30, 60 and 90 day accounts model that is already working for us
 - Admin portal for maintaining product catalogue
   - We can use the existing spreadsheets

 **6. Project approval**